 The main international areas are Costa Smeralda and La Maddalena, and around Alghero and Cagliari.
-This is where the most English is spoken.
+This is where you’ll find the most English spoken.
 It can help to know a few basics in Italian if you’re venturing far off the beaten track.

 The most beautiful parts of Sardinia are the north coast and La Maddalena archipelago where you find a landscape of sandy beaches and granite boulders tucked between sculpted rocks that seem to glow in the sunset, the rugged beauty of the Golfo di Orosei and Costa Paradiso, the unspoilt Costa Verde, and the exotic lagoon beaches of the east and south coast.

-Pretty much all the resort towns and hotels are family-friendly, but there can be strong winds (especially on the west coast) and strong currents (on the northern tip).
+Pretty much all the resort towns and hotels are family-friendly, but there can be strong winds (especially on the west coast) and strong currents (especially on the northern tip).

 Sardinia is a big island – it’s best to base yourself in either the north or south, depending on where you arrive.